Azure/kubernetes-hackfest/labs/helm-setup-deploy/README.md

     For now, we are creating a secret that holds the credentials for our backend database.
 The application deployment puts these secrets in environment variables.

     * Customize these values from your Cosmos DB instance deployed in a previous lab.
 Use the ticks provided for strings

     ```bash
     az cosmosdb list-connection-strings --name $COSMOSNAME --resource-group $RGNAME
     ```

     > Note: the MONGODB_URI should be of this format **(Ensure you add the `/hackfest?ssl=true`)** at the end.

     mongodb://cosmosbrian11199:ctumHIz1jC4Mh1hZgWGEcLwlCLjDSCfFekVFHHhuqQxIoJGiQXrIT1TZTllqyB4G0VuI4fb0qESeuHCRJHA==@acrhcosmosbrian11122.documents.azure.com:10255/<strong style="font-size:24px; font-family:courier; color:#308e48">hackfest</strong>?ssl=true

-    ```
+    ```bash
     export MONGODB_URI='outputFromAboveCommand'
     ```

     ```bash
     az cosmosdb show --name $COSMOSNAME --resource-group $RGNAME --query "name" -o tsv

     export MONGODB_USER='outputFromAboveCommand'
     ```

     ```bash
     az cosmosdb list-keys --name $COSMOSNAME --resource-group $RGNAME --query "primaryMasterKey" -o tsv

     export MONGODB_PASSWORD='outputFromAboveCommand'
     ```

     Use Instrumentation Key from previous exercise:
     ```bash
     export APPINSIGHTS_INSTRUMENTATIONKEY=''
     ```